BioComputingUP/CAID/README.md

 ## Data

 ### Predictions
 In order to run the assessment, you have to have your predictions in CAID ouptut format (see https://caid.idpcentral.org/challenge), where columns correspond to position, residue type, disorder/binding score, and a binary state.
-If the state is not provided, it will be automatically calculated using a threshold by maximizing f1 score.
+If the state is not provided, it will be automatically calculated using a threshold by maximizing f1-score.

 ```
 >DP01234